mino29/arch-i3/README.md

 mine.

-But if you like to try them out and willing to take the time to fix whatever might be broken in my config, here's what I do.
+But if you like to try them out and willing to take the time to fix whatever might be broken in my config, here's what I would do.

 1. clone this repo